contember/contember/packages/react-client/readme.md

 ## RichTextRenderer

-Here is simple exmaple of how to use the `RichTextRenderer` component with custome references and elements.
+Here is simple exmaple of how to use the `RichTextRenderer` component with custom references and elements.

 ```tsx
 import { RichTextRenderer } from '@contember/react-client'